RegardsOss/RegardsOss.github.io/_docs/api/storage/storage-api.md

 ## Retrieve one AIP metadata

-    Allow to retrieve a given aip metadata thanks to its ipId
+    Allow to retrieve a given aip metadata thanks to its AIP identifier

 {% include_relative generated-snippets/AIPControllerIT/testRetrieveAip/http-request.md %}